Soccer-Pressure? What pressure? asks Belgium coach Wilmots

 "Here there is no pressure.
 We have made huge step forward in just a few years so let's put things in perspective," he told reporters at Belo Horizonte's Mineirao stadium.

-Wilmots, a member of four World Cup squads for Belgium until 2002, was quick to brush aside the favorites tag that has followed his hugely talented team in the past months.
+Wilmots, a member of four World Cup squads for Belgium until 2002, was quick to brush aside the favourites tag that has followed his hugely talented team in the past months.

 "The media have given us this tag, not us.
 I am not a coach who thinks that way," he said, also rejecting any comparisons with Belgium's golden generation that reached the 1986 World Cup last four.